-SACRAMENTO, CA - As California authorities scramble to deal with the unprecedented destruction wrought by the 2018 rash of wildfires across the state, the legislature has announced a foolproof plan to get rid of the devastating fires.
+SACRAMENTO, CA - As California authorities scramble to deal with the unprecedented destruction wrought by the rash of wildfires across the state, the legislature has announced a foolproof plan to get rid of the devastating fires.
 The legislature will sharply increase taxes on the fires each and every year until they finally have had enough and agree to move to a more fire-friendly state.

-More conservative states immediately criticized Brown's plan, complaining that the fires will simply come over to their states and ruin things.
+More conservative states immediately criticized his plan, complaining that the fires will simply come over to their states and ruin things.